YouBase/white-paper/distributed-storage.md

 ### Signature

-To ensure a document is valid it must include a signature of the document hash by the nodes private key.
+To ensure a document is valid it must include a signature of the document hash by the node's private key.
 When a document is saved the document store simply checks the signature against the document hash and id.

 ## Link Storage - Content Addressable Data Store

 As mentioned in the links section the link storage is a key value store where the lookup key is a hash of the contents.
 This can be as simple as a file saved to the local filesystem where the file name is a hash of the file contents.
 It could use proprietary cloud solutions like S3 where, again, the file name is a hash of the contents.
-However IPFS is the most logical choice for YouBase to use at this time since it does exactly what is needed and is distributed.
+However IPFS is the most logical choice for YouBase to use at this time as IPFS fullfills current requirements for a distributed store not controlled by any single 3rd party.